mueslo/openwrt_hass_devicetracker/README.md

 Simple `opkg install hass` once it is added to the OpenWRT repositories.
 Until then, download a package from releases and `opkg install <downloaded_file>`.
 Then you can modify `/etc/config/hass` to your liking and start/enable the service via `service hass start` and `service hass enable`.

+### Authentication

+due to auth changes in home assistant there are 2 ways of authing with home assistant, the prefered option is a long lived token that can be generated.
+To configue it with this, set the auth option to `token` and put the token in the `pw` option.

 ## Note on missed events

 If Home Assistant or the OpenWRT access point is restarted frequently or unreliable in other ways, you should reduce the very long default timeout for connected devices, since a disconnect event may be missed.
 However, since association events for connected devices can happen as infrequently as every 2-4 hours, you might want to then add a cronjob which synchronizes the state to Home Assistant at least twice as often as your timeout for connected devices `timeout_conn`.
 A good value for this might be a timeout of 1 hour and a sync every 30 minutes.
 The cronjob should look like: